 Provide supplementary bonding conductors for back panels and doors.
-Attach a separate bonding conductor to all devices that are not firmly fastened to the panels with screws for such devices as case mounted instruments, meters, etc.
+Attach a separate bonding conductor to all devices that are not firmly fastened to the panels with screws for such devices as case mounted instruments, meters, etc. - .3 Where ground bars are installed on to the rear or side wall of the enclosure, seal screw penetrations to maintain enclosure rating.

-.12 Wiring
+.11 Wiring

-- .1 All conductors shall be securely fastened to terminals at both ends; no splices are allowed inside the panel. - .2 No more than two (2) conductors may be terminated under each terminal screw.
+- .1 Panel wiring shall be installed in a near and orderly manner. - .2 All conductors shall be securely fastened to terminals at both ends; no splices are allowed inside the panel. - .3 No more than two (2) conductors may be terminated under each terminal screw.
 All internal panel conductors shall be connected to the same side of a terminal block, and external conductors to the other side.
-The only exception is for fused terminals which require connection to the field side for internal wiring. - .3 All wires and cables inside the control panels shall be identified on both ends with non-erasable markers from. - .4 Identification shall follow the supplied documents, such as wiring diagrams. - .1 Label both ends of each wire. - .2 Utilize machine printed non-slip labels. - .3 Wherever possible wire labels shall be positioned to be read from the panel opening without removal of wire duct covers or other wiring. - .5 Individual conductors or wires exiting a cable shall be identified using nonerasable markers. - .6 The routing of all analog, digital, and power cable wiring inside control panels shall be segregated as much as possible, in distinct wiring ducts, by the type of signal they are carrying.
+The only exception is for fused terminals which require connection to the field side for internal wiring. - .4 All wires and cables inside the control panels shall be identified on both ends with non-erasable markers. - .5 Identification shall follow the supplied documents, such as wiring diagrams. - .1 Label both ends of each wire. - .2 Utilize machine printed non-slip labels.
+Wrap-around or self-adhesive markers shall not be permitted. - .3 Wherever possible wire labels shall be positioned to be read from the panel opening without removal of wire duct covers or other wiring. - .6 Individual conductors or wires exiting a cable shall be identified using non-erasable markers. - .7 The routing of all analog, digital, and power cable wiring inside control panels shall be segregated as much as possible, in distinct wiring ducts, by the type of signal they are carrying.
 All wires shall be physically protected by wiring ducts with covers.
-The wiring ducts shall be of sufficient size to be filled to a maximum of 50% when all wires are inside. - .7 All analog signal wiring shall be 18 AWG shielded twisted pairs such as Belden No. 8760, or an approved equivalent.
-Shield wires exiting the jacket must be covered with a black heat shrink, and the overall cable at the jacket end must also be covered with a heat shrink.

-- .8 All 24 VDC or 120 VAC discrete signal panel wiring shall be 16 AWG TEW stranded conductor. - .1 Increase the size of power wiring, 12 AWG minimum. - .9 The sizes and colours of wires shall be in accordance with the CSA and the Canadian Electrical Code. - .10 The panel builder shall group and form wiring into a loop when going from a fixed part of the panel to a door.
-Each end of the loop shall be properly supported. - .11 Ethernet Patch Cords - .1 Requirements: - .1 Cat-5e. - .2 Jacket colour: Blue.
+The wiring ducts shall be of sufficient size to be filled to a maximum of 50% when all wires are inside. - .8 All analog signal wiring shall be 18 AWG shielded twisted pair. - .1 Shield wires exiting the jacket must be covered with a black heat shrink, and the overall cable at the jacket end must also be covered with a heat shrink. - .2 Approved Products: - .1 Belden No. 8760, - 2 Or approved equal in accordance with B6. - .9 All 24 VDC or 120 VAC discrete signal panel wiring shall be 16 AWG TEW stranded conductor. - .1 Increase the size of power wiring, 12 AWG minimum. - .10 The sizes and colours of wires shall be in accordance with the CSA and the Canadian Electrical Code.